hmrc/binding-tariff-ruling-frontend/README.md

 ```

 ##### Starting the service
-1) Launch dependencies using `sm --start DIGITAL_TARIFFS_DEPS -r`
+1) Launch dependencies using `sm2 --start DIGITAL_TARIFFS_DEPS`
-2) Start the backend service using `sm --start BINDING_TARIFF_CLASSIFICATION -r`
+2) Start the backend service using `sm2 --start BINDING_TARIFF_CLASSIFICATION`
-3) Start the filestore service using `sm --start BINDING_TARIFF_FILESTORE -r`
+3) Start the filestore service using `sm2 --start BINDING_TARIFF_FILESTORE`

-Use `sbt run` to boot the app or run it with Service Manager using `sm --start BINDING_TARIFF_RULING_FRONTEND -r`.
+Use `sbt run` to boot the app or run it with Service Manager 2 using `sm2 --start BINDING_TARIFF_RULING_FRONTEND`.

 This application runs on port 9586.

 Open `http://localhost:9586/search-for-advance-tariff-rulings`.

-You can also run the `DIGITAL_TARIFFS` profile using `sm --start DIGITAL_TARIFFS -r` and then stop the Service Manager instance of this service using `sm --stop BINDING_TARIFF_RULING_FRONTEND` before running with sbt.
+You can also run the `DIGITAL_TARIFFS` profile using `sm2 --start DIGITAL_TARIFFS` and then stop the Service Manager 2 instance of this service using `sm2 --stop BINDING_TARIFF_RULING_FRONTEND` before running with sbt.

 ### Testing